Generally, this consultancy uses the various techniques based

 When under stress, the Investigator feels fragmented or lost.
-They feel like they can’t be themselves and feel an urge to act a part to “survive” or fit in.
+They feel like they cannot be themselves and feel an urge to act a part to “survive” or fit in.
 This disassociation can cause physical symptoms like headaches, irritable bowel syndrome or nausea.
-The repressed feelings they’re holding onto can cause them to become immobilized.
-If they are under chronic extreme stress, they may fall into the grip of their inferior function, extraverted sensing.
+The repressed feelings they are holding onto can cause them to become immobilised.
+If they are under chronic extreme stress, they may fall into the grip of their inferior function - extraverted sensing.
 When this happens, they may engage in indulgent, self-destructive habits like binge-eating, watching too much television, over-exercising or drinking too much.
 This often feels like an out-of-body experience to them.
 What they do provides no pleasure, but feels somewhat robotic and out of control.
-After this occurs, they dwell in self-hatred, falling even more into guilt over what they’ve done.
+After this occurs, they dwell in self-hatred, falling even more into guilt over what they have done.
 They may become uncharacteristically angry and quick-tempered, unreasonable and irrational.
 They may become obsessed with details in their outer world; obsessively cleaning or doing housework.
 They stumble over their words, and their intense feelings may eventually lead them to a state of complete exhaustion.

 What to do: Give them space; Reduce sensory stimulation; music, interruptions, TV, etc,..; Let them express their thoughts and feelings; Understand that they may be irrational.
-Don’t judge them; Don’t give advice.
-This will only stress them out further; Let them take a break from some of their responsibilities; Encourage them to spend some time in nature, walking or reading a book; Take a walk with them if they want company; Encourage their less serious side, and let them relieve emotional tension by letting them cry through a sappy movie or novel of some sort; Be forgiving if they’ve been overly harsh or critical while under stress.
+Do not judge them; Do not give advice.
+This will only stress them out further; Let them take a break from some of their responsibilities; Encourage them to spend some time in nature, walking or reading a book; Take a walk with them if they want company; Encourage their less serious side, and let them relieve emotional tension by letting them cry through a sappy movie or novel of some sort; Be forgiving if they have been overly harsh or critical while under stress.
 Chances are, they will feel very guilty about it.

 What will annoy Investigators: Interruptions; Being told to 'get over it'; That others will condemn insights - 'that will never happen'; Being told they have been figured out; Receiving advice; Being considered too serious; Being told they are not trying hard enough; Realising that they will never be understood; Others considering their ideas are weird.